in2code-de/in2publish_core/Documentation/Events/PublishingOfOneRecordEnded.md

 ### Example

-See the `\In2code\In2publishCore\Features\PhysicalFilePublisher\EventListener\PhysicalFilePublisherEventListener` for a real-world example.
+See the `\In2code\In2publishCore\Features\PhysicalFilePublisher\Domain\Anomaly\PhysicalFilePublisher` for a real-world example.

+To have an event which is triggered after the complete publication of the dataset, `TaskExecutionWasFinished` should be used.